I Got My Hands on the Nothing Phone 1, and This Is Why I Like It

 When can I buy the Nothing Phone 1?

-The phone launched on Tuesday, so it's probably already available by the time you're reading this.
-It's launching in the UK and Europe first.
+The phone launched Tuesday in the UK and Europe first.
 There isn't currently a firm plan on when it might get a proper US launch.
 It is likely to happen, though, perhaps once Nothing finds a carrier to partner with to help make its 5G bands compatible.

 We will bring you US availability updates as soon as they happen.